The Intentional Photography series:

 Bill Ray's specialty is translating the technical for the rest of us to understand.
 These are meaty classes with ideas you can put to work right away.

 All seminars are 7-9 pm and limited to 8 attendees.
 The Workshop field trip times are below.

 This class will show you the Yellow Brick Road from your camera through adjustments to an eye-catching social media post or a lovely big print.
 It’s the map I wish I’d had when I decided to add Lightroom to my software toolkit.
-I will help you get useful results now, so you can grow gracefully into the full power of Lightroom later.
-There will be exercises to do at home between sessions to apply the tools, with email consultation if you like and review in class.
+I will help you up the learning curve.

 Mail: send registration form with payment to: